jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/clouds/aws.md

 If you wish to setup your EKS cluster by hand and not use [eksctl](https://eksctl.io/) then please specify `terraform: true` to indicating you are setting up all of the AWS related cloud resources yourself and that you do not want `jx boot` to try set anything up.

+We recommend using [Jenkins X Pipelines](/architecture/jenkins-x-pipelines/) as this works out of the box with kaniko for creating container images without needing a docker daemon and works well with ECR.